 Introduction

 Decisions to exclude a pupil from school are taken by the headteacher and reviewed by the school governors.
 If the decision is upheld, and the exclusion is permanent, you have the right to appeal to an independent appeal panel.
-If the panel upholds the exclusion, the local council, as Local Education Authority (LEA), must ensure that the pupil receives suitable alternative education.
+If the panel upholds the exclusion, the local council, as Local Education Authority (LEA), must make sure that the pupil receives suitable alternative education.

 What we can do